By Sean Culey

 3. Go local.
 To achieve one-hour deliveries, Amazon had to localise their supply chain.
 Amazon needed to create a series of smaller fulfilment hubs in urban locations, able to hold enough inventory to meet the needs of the local Prime Now customers.
 It also needed to dramatically improve the level of algorithmic assistance it obtained to understand projected consumer demand, as getting it wrong meant that it would both fail its delivery promise, and quickly fill the urban fulfilment centres with inventory.

 4. Create flexible alternatives.
 For Prime Now to work, Amazon needed to be able to deliver orders individually, rather than the usual next day approach of combining multiple orders in a shipment route.
 Buying this level of responsiveness from 3PL’s (who were already struggling) would be incredibly expensive.
 So what to do?
 Amazon firstly recruited cycle couriers to deliver non-bulky Prime Now orders in urban areas.
 Then it hit on a new way to expand its delivery force – Amazon Flex.
-Utilising the gig economy model, Amazon now allows approved private individuals to become ‘delivery drivers for hire’, paying them $18-25 per hour to deliver Prime packages using their cars.
+Utilizing the gig economy model, Amazon now allows approved private individuals to become ‘delivery drivers for hire’, paying them $18-25 per hour to deliver Prime packages using their cars.
 Similar to Uber, drivers use an app to sign up for shifts to pick up packages from Amazon’s metropolitan warehouses and deliver them to customers’ doors.
+The drivers even developed and used additional software as a flex grabber to get them more deliveries and help them earn more profit at the end of their shifts.
+Amazon Flex is a great project overall, with the high number of jobs it will create for young adults trying to be diligent.
 The program is currently available in 14 cities across the US.
-This has also presented Bezos with an Uber beating opportunity.
-Uber is basically just an app plus customer support, but one that is valued at more than GM.24 However, its start-up costs ran into the billions.
+This has also presented Bezos with an Uber-beating opportunity.
+Uber is basically just an app plus customer support, but one that is valued at more than GM24.
+However, its start-up costs ran into the billions.
 Amazon’s creation of the Flex platform could allow it to dramatically reduce both the start-up and driver incentive costs by combining ride-sharing with its package delivery service, providing Amazon with a powerful – and sustainable – competitive advantage.

 5. Own your own trucks.
 Over the 2015 holiday period, it was clear that the 3PLs that delivers Amazon’s packages could not cope, expediting Amazon’s decision to take measures into its hands.
 Something Amazon is not even trying to hide anymore if this recent job posting is anything to go by; “Amazon is growing at a faster speed than UPS and FedEx, who are responsible for shipping the majority of our packages.
 At this rate, Amazon cannot continue to rely solely on the solutions provided through traditional logistics providers.
 To do so will limit our growth, increase costs and impede innovation in delivery capabilities.
 Last Mile is the solution to this.
 It is a program which is going to revolutionize how shipments are delivered to millions of customers.”
 Then, in December 2015, Amazon announced that it had purchased thousands of truck trailers to ship merchandise between its primary fulfilment centers and its more local warehouses.
 Amazon Fresh’s grocery service is a big driver behind this move, with Amazon purchasing a fleet of grocery delivery trucks to support this sector.
 By owning its own trucks, Amazon can ensure constant replenishment of the smaller Prime Now locations, able to travel in the middle of the night when the roads are less busy or during holidays – all things for which a 3PL would typically charge a premium.